erpua/Polymer_2/README.md

 After completed:

-- bower install ( all dependencies / might be automatic)
+- bower install ( all dependencies of this project / might be automaticly)

 - polymer serve